Bostani

 script name

 It has been felt by many modern Persians that a romanization of Farsi is desirable (and perhaps inevitable) as this seems to facilitate access to international resources such as computers and the internet.
-There is also some interest in simplifying the spelling of Farsi, which currently uses an adaptation of the Arabic script; but many letters of Arabic are not distinguished in the Farsi pronunciation.
+There is also some interest in simplifying the spelling of Farsi, which currently uses an adaptation of the Arabic script; for many letters of Arabic are not distinguished in the Farsi pronunciation.
 A good example is the Persian phoneme /z/, which may be spelt with Zain, Thal, Dad or Zah, depending on the etymology of the word.

 A popular romanization system for Farsi is UniPers, which uses the 26 letters of the pure Latin alphabet, plus â (A with Circumflex), š (S with Caron), ž (Z with Caron) and the apostrophe.
 An immediate problem with UniPers and similar renderings is that it no longer appears to be Persian at all, just a European transliteration with no historical relevance to the language.
 At worst, it appears as yet another imperialist westernization, which in many minds leads to cultural decay.
 And of course it goes left-to-right, in the opposite direction to the current Perso-arabic script.

-The Rapid Evolution of Bostani
+The Evolution of Bostani

 Sample Text

-abr az roxe golzâr hami šuyad gard
+abr az roxe golzâr hami ʃuyad gard

 bolbol be zabâne hâl nazde gole zard